zig-republic/zig-republic/dagobah-charter.rst

     4pm EST/9pm GMT/1pm PST

-Tickets Due (2 hours before reset)
+Tickets Due (1 hour before reset)
-    6:30pm EST/11:30pm GMT/3:30pm PST
+    7:30pm EST/12:30am GMT/4:30pm PST

 Officers
 ========

 Guild Leader: zig
-    Responsible for leading the officer corps, chairing guild meetings, and the overall success of the guild.
+    The GL leads the officer corps and represents Dagobah in the Small Council.
+In addition, the GL arranges player transfers, interviews prospects, chairs guild meetings, and is responsible for the overall success of the guild.

 Community Relations Officer: Pone
-    Responsible for maintaining close ties with other Republic guilds and a presense in the Large Council, arranging player transfers, and serving as guild leader *pro tempore* in the event of the guild leader's absence.
+    The CRO focuses primarily on maintaining close ties with other Republic guilds and representing Dagobah in the Large Council.
+Like the GL, the CRO also arranges player transfers, interviews prospects, and serves as guild leader *pro tempore* in the event of the guild leader's absence.

-Officer in Charge of Raids: Calliope (acting)
-    Responsible for maintaining the raid schedule, raiding records, and assigning Bievers.

-Officer in Charge of Territory Battles: Pone
+Game Ops Team: Pone, Calliope, Brush Leonidas
-    Responsible for the overall Territory Battle strategy, platoon orders, and assigning CM, platoon, and deployment strikes.
+    The Game Ops officers take point on TB, TW, and Raids.
+They're responsible for maintaining the raid schedule, the overall Territory Battle strategy, platoon orders, and Territory Wars defense/attack plans.
+They're also responsible for assigning raid, CM, platoon, deployment, and TW strikes as required.

-Officer in Charge of Territory Wars: (vacant)
-    Responsible for Territory Wars defense/attack plans and assigning violation strikes.

-Officer in Charge of Ticket Monitoring: Chocolate
-    Responsible for coordinating who will be tracking tickets each day as well as approving alts and assigning ticket strikes.

-Officer in Charge of Recruiting: Calliope
-    Responsible for coordinating recruiting efforts with the GL and CRO on The Republic Embassy server, ensuring recruits are prepared to meet our standards, and providing invites and orientation to new recruits upon joining Dagobah.

-Officer in Charge of Journalism and Morale: Energi Storm
+Morale and Compliance Team: Energi Storm, Chocolate, NooGenii, Escobar
-    Responsible for tracking player development, acting as editior-in-chief the Swamp Street Journal, and assigning the ``@🐉Dagobah Dragonsnakes🐍`` tag each month to members that met the previous month's farming goals.
+    The Morale and Compliance officers drive Dagobah's Discord activity and sense of community.
+They're responsible for coordinating ticket tracking efforts, arranging alts when required, tracking player development, generating media for the Swamp Street Journal, and assigning the ``@🐉Dagobah Dragonsnakes🐍`` tag to members that meet the monthly farming goal.
+They're also responsible for assigning ticket strikes, arranging roster reviews, running various guild promotions, and driving the conversation in `#dagobah_chat`.

-General Officers: Escobar, Adam3700
-    Responsible for assisting other officers in their duties as needed.
+Recruiting Team: zig, Pone, Calliope, NooGenii
+    Responsible for coordinating with other Republic recruiters on The Republic Embassy server.
+Dagobah's overall recruiting efforts and, shard chats, EA forums, Reddit, and more.
+The recruiting team

 General Rules
 =============

 Discord
 -------
-You must be active on Discord.
+You must be active on Discord on a daily basis.
-This is essential because all orders and announcements will be posted to Discord.
+The officers use this resource to commuicate important information, including TB orders, TW plans, and Raid announcements.
 Furthermore, as part of the Republic, you have access to some of the greatest theorycrafting minds in the game.
+We're a home to Game Changers and other tremendous content content creators.
+Ask questions in the SWGOH Game Chat category of the server and you'll get answers from experienced pros.
-Not utilizing those resources shows a lack of drive to improve your gameplay.
+Utilizing these resources demonstrates a drive to improve your gameplay, so we take it very seriously.

 swgoh.gg
 --------